 The University’s claim about why it closed its segregated International House was based on unconvincing “facts” contained in an unsigned “Report on the Facts” provided to the Dean of Student Affairs.
 The agreed-upon fact was that Garland Kyle, a graduate student in Mathematics who was African American, sought housing through the University in the Fall of 1941.
-A white student did as well.
+Another African-American student did as well.
 They were invited by Housing Services to move into a cooperative house at 624 Washington Avenue SE, refurbished by the University for over $6,000.
 Garland Kyle moved into the house in the winter quarter of 1942.
 He was joined by Harry Andre, a white student.
 Garland Kyle never agreed to the “fact” that this house would serve only African American men, nor did his roommate Benjamin Solomon, who ultimately did not move in.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.